HazyResearch/deepdive/doc/extractors.md

 ### Before and After scripts

-Sometimes it is useful to execute a commond, or call a script, before an extractor starts or after an extractor finishes.
+Sometimes it is useful to execute a command, or call a script, before an extractor starts or after an extractor finishes.
 You can specify arbitary commands to be executed as follows:

     wordsExtractor.before: "echo Hello World"